A2Y-D5L/go-metacontroller/README.md

 func main() {
 	// Create a new Kubernetes runtime scheme and register your types. scheme := runtime.NewScheme()
-	// (Register MyParent and any other types with the scheme as needed)
+	// (Register Parent and any other types with the scheme as needed)

 	// Create a new HookServer with sync and customize hooks. hs := metacontroller.NewHookServer(":8080", scheme,
-		metacontroller.WithSyncHook("/sync", MySyncHandler),
+		metacontroller.SyncHook("/sync/parents", SyncHandler),
-		metacontroller.WithCustomizeHook("/customize", MyCustomizeHandler),
+		metacontroller.CustomizeHook("/customize/parents", CustomizeHandler),
-		metacontroller.WithDebug(true), // Enable debug mode for detailed errors.
+		metacontroller.Debug(true), // Enable debug mode for detailed errors.
 	)

 	// Start the server in a separate goroutine.